Quick Answer

 Frequently Asked Questions

-While Cyber Essentials isn’t legally required for all charities, it is increasingly mandated by grant-making bodies and government funders.
-Even where it’s not a formal requirement, certification provides valuable assurance to donors, trustees, and regulators that your organisation takes cybersecurity seriously.
+Not legally required, but increasingly mandated by grant-making bodies and government funders.
+Even without a formal requirement, it provides valuable assurance to donors and trustees.

-For most charities with 10 to 100 staff, outsourced IT support offers significantly better value.
-You gain access to a full team of specialists — covering helpdesk, cybersecurity, cloud, and infrastructure — for a fraction of the cost of a single in-house hire.
-Read our detailed guide on outsourced IT support for more information.
+For charities with 10–100 staff, outsourced support is significantly better value.
+You get a full team of specialists for less than one in-house hire.
+See our outsourced IT support guide.

 Why Charities Choose Connection Technologies

-At Connection Technologies, we understand that every pound a charity spends on IT is a pound that could otherwise go to frontline services.
-That’s why we’re committed to delivering maximum value: enterprise-grade IT support, security, and cloud solutions at prices that respect the realities of third-sector funding.
+Every pound a charity spends on IT is a pound that could go to frontline services.
+That is why we deliver enterprise-grade IT support, security and cloud solutions at prices that respect third-sector budgets.

 Whether you need a complete managed IT service, help achieving Cyber Essentials certification, or a modern hosted phone system for your distributed team, we’d love to have a conversation about how we can help.